trilogy-group/ws-eng-conduit-ai-assessment/README.md

 ## Mandatory Rules

 - **Do Not Fork**: Work on the provided repository.
 The submission script will malfunction if you fork the repository and push to it.
 - **Use the Correct Branch**: Other assessment branches are in the repository.
-You must be on rwa/design-and-implementation-v1.
+You must be on rwa/design-and-implementation-v2.
-- **Single AI Tool**: Use Aider exclusively for AI interactions.
+- **Single AI Tool**: Use Cline exclusively for AI interactions.
 - **Include Screenshots**: Include screenshots of the acceptance tests passing.
 If you submit without screenshots, you'll get 0 stars.
 - **Start with a Plan**: First derive your plan from the user story before implementing it.
 If you submit without a plan, you'll get 0 stars.
-- **Preserve Aider Files**: Do not delete .aider.chat.history.md or .aider.input.history.
-If you submit without these files, you'll get 0 stars.
+- **Preserve Cline History**: Do not clear your Cline chat history.
+If you submit without Cline history, you'll get 0 stars.

 ## Notes

 - **API Docs:** You can find the API documentation at [http://localhost:3000/docs](http://localhost:3000/docs).
 - **Testing:** The project does not include tests.
 You don't need to write any tests for this task.
-- **Aider:** Think of Aider as a junior developer with good general knowledge but little context about the project.
-Provide clear instructions and reference specific files when asking for changes.
+- **Cline:** Think of Cline as a junior developer with good general knowledge but little context about the project.
+Provide clear instructions and reference specific files (using @mentions) when asking for changes.
 - **Tasks**: You can use the [Tasks](.vscode/tasks.json) ([docs](https://code.visualstudio.com/docs/editor/tasks)) and [Debug Launch Configurations](.vscode/launch.json) ([docs](https://code.visualstudio.com/docs/editor/debugging)) to start the app.
 - **Codespaces**:
   - Inactivity:Your codespace will stop after 30 minutes of inactivity.
 You can restart it from [here](https://github.com/codespaces) (your changes will be saved).
 It will be automatically deleted after 30 days of being stopped.